cassiebreviu/onnx-csharp-serverless/blog.md

 Once its installed we can now use VS Code to create our function using the command pallet.

-- Hit `CTRL-SHIFT-P` to openthe command pallet
+- Hit `CTRL-SHIFT-P` to open the command pallet
 - Type `create function` and select the create function option
 - From the popup select `Create new project` and create a folder for the project
-- When prompted for a language select C#.
+- When prompted for a language select csharp.
 Note that you have many language options with functions!
 - Next select a template.
 We want an HttpTrigger and give it a name
 - Next it will prompt you for a namespace.
 I used Wine.Function but feel free to name it as you wish.
 - Access Rights are next, select `Function`
 - Select `open in current window`
 - You should be prompted in the bottom right corner to restore packages.
 If not you can always open the terminal and run `dotnet restore` to restore nuget packages.

+Run the project to validate its working

 - Hit `F5` to run project and test that its working
 - Once the function is up there will be a localhost endpoint displayed in the terminal output of VS Code.
 Paste that into a browser with a query string to test that it is working.
 The endpoint will look something like this `http://localhost:7071/api/Something?name=test`
 - The result in the browser should look something like this `Hello, test.
 This HTTP triggered function executed successfully.